Property Law & Conveyancing

-Burgess Thomson have experienced conveyancing solicitors in Newcastle to help with all stages of NSW property transactions whether you are buying or selling a home, unit, vacant block, strata title, commercial real estate or rural property.
+Conveyancing is the area of property law that deals with the transfer of real estate between sellers and buyers.
+Burgess Thomson have a team of licensed conveyancers and conveyancing solicitors in Newcastle to help with all stages of property transactions whether you are buying or selling a residential home, unit, vacant block, strata title, commercial real estate or rural property.

-As buying property is one of the biggest financial decisions you will make, it pays to get sound legal advice from specialist conveyancing solicitors.
-Call Burgess Thomson today on (02) 4929 5602 or submit an online enquiry to find out how we can help you through the conveyancing process.
+Buying and selling property is one of the biggest financial decisions you will make, so it pays to get sound legal advice from specialist conveyancing solicitors.

-Our specialist conveyancing solicitors at Burgess Thomson in Newcastle can assist with the following conveyancing services:
+Our licensed conveyancers and specialist conveyancing solicitors at Burgess Thomson in Newcastle can assist you with the following conveyancing services:

 - Legal advice in regard to real estate contract law